uribo/tst/README.md

 The goal of **tst** is geo-spatial data testing using the 'testthat' package frameworks.
 Geo Spatial Data tests including CRS, geometry types, spetial relatons and units correctly.

+> NOTES tst: total station theodolite is an electronic/optical instrument used for surveying and building construction.

 Installation
 ------------